Lauren Dasse, Esq.

 Communications & Outreach Coordinator

 Carmen was born and raised in the DC metropolitan area and holds her BA from Swarthmore College.
-Before joining the Florence Project staff, Carmen taught English classes for adult refugees in Philadelphia and later worked with the Annunciation House in El Paso, TX.
-Carmen enjoys dancing, rock climbing and just being outside.
+Before joining the Florence Project staff, Carmen taught English classes for adult refugees in Philadelphia and later worked with the Annunciation House, a migrant shelter in El Paso.
+Prior to being the communications and outreach coordinator, Carmen worked as a legal assistant in Eloy with the adult program and became an accredited representative.
+She spends her free time baking, dancing and climbing.

 Adult Program (Florence & Eloy)